docker/docs/desktop/linux/install.md

 - At least 4 GB of RAM.

 Docker Desktop for Linux runs a Virtual Machine (VM).
-For more information on why, see [here](install.md#why-docker-desktop-for-linux-runs-a-vm).
+For more information on why, see [Why Docker Desktop for Linux runs a VM](install.md#why-docker-desktop-for-linux-runs-a-vm).

 > **Note:**
 >